Hypothyroidism

 Treatment of Hypothyroidism

 Conventional symptomatic treatment typically involves taking thyroid hormone medications (L-thyroxine / Levothyroxine) to normalize hormone levels.
 The individual dosage is determined by the doctor and should be monitored and adjusted as necessary at regular intervals.
-To achieve hormonal balance and potentially reduce or discontinue medication, a holistic approach recommends specific dietary changes and gut health improvement.
+To achieve hormonal balance and potentially reduce or discontinue medication, a holistic approach recommends specific dietary changes and intestinal cleansing.
 Oral health should also be considered and monitored.
 Mercury from old amalgam fillings and hidden jaw infections can disrupt hormone levels and affect the thyroid.

 Med. pract.
 Dana Hreus M.A.